Skip to main content

 Quitting abruptly (cold turkey)

 Stopping completely on a chosen day brings the highest short-term intensity.
-Withdrawal symptoms arrive quickly and sharply, but it also produces the fastest physical break from nicotine.
+Withdrawal arrives quickly and sharply, but it also produces the fastest physical break from nicotine.

 Gradual reduction